stackbit-projects/cool-tulip-9c975/content/pages/index.md

       - title: Ship anything with just your phone
         content: >
           From setting up your pick-up to filling out addresses and payment, SF Shipping enables a phone only shipping experience.
-We are 100% paperless and provide all receipts, tracking information via e-mail.
         actions:
           - label: Learn More
             url: /thank-you